fables-tales/decachedmem/README.md

 1. You need both Ruby and Rust development tools on your local machine
 2. Clone this repo
-3. Run `cargo build && bundle install`
+3. Run `cargo build --release && bundle install`
-4. In one terminal run `cargo run`
+4. In one terminal run `cargo run --release`
 5. In another terminal run `bundle exec rspec`

-When you run `cargo run` you're starting the memcached server bound to port `11211` (so you might get a conflict if you're running the real version of memcached in the background).
+When you run `cargo run --release` you're starting the memcached server bound to port `11211` (so you might get a conflict if you're running the real version of memcached in the background).
 Hypothetically, you can attach any basic memcached client to this server.
 As a note, the Ruby `dalli` gem doesn't work, because it